Boulevard gardens add vibrancy to streets and improve local food security.

-The Boulevard Gardening Guidelines have been designed to help beginners and experts garden on City of Victoria boulevards more confidently and responsibly.
-The guidelines outline the safety, accessibility, maintenance, and aesthetic elements that should be considered and also the legal responsibilities of managing a specific area of the boulevard.
+The guidelines were introduced in 2016 and outline the safety, accessibility, maintenance, and aesthetic elements that should be considered and also the legal responsibilities of managing a specific area of the boulevard.

 Do I need to apply to plant a boulevard garden?

 Boulevard gardens do not require City approval, but the guidelines must to be followed.
 Property owners are also encouraged to share details of their gardens with the City to help evaluate the success of the guidelines.

 What to do if you’re considering a Boulevard Garden: